segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can I change the data type of a column in the warehouse?

-Yes, data types are set up in your warehouse based on the first value that comes in from a source.
-However, you can request the support team to update the data type by reaching out to [support](https://app.segment.com/workspaces?contact=1).
-To learn more, check out [Data Types](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility) section.
+Yes.
+Data types are set up in your warehouse based on the first value that comes in from a source, but you can request the support team to update the data type by reaching out to [Segment support](https://app.segment.com/workspaces?contact=1){:target="_blank”}.
+To learn more, check out Segment's [Data Types](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility) documentation.

-## Can the data type definitions in Protocols be enforced on warehouse schema?
+## Can the data type definitions in Protocols be enforced in a warehouse schema?

-The data type definitions in Protocols are not utilized by warehouse connectors for schema creation, and has no impact on the warehouse schema.
+The data type definitions in Protocols have no impact on the warehouse schema.

 ## How do I find my source slug?